 Making a Direct Purchase with Your IRA

-The most common and straightforward method of buying real estate with a self-directed IRA is through a direct purchase.
+The most common and straightforward method of buying real estate with a self-directed IRA is through direct purchase.
 This is when your IRA buys a property using only the money available in your account.
-Basically, your IRA is making an all-cash purchase of real estate.
+Basically, your IRA is making an all-cash purchase of the real estate.
 This is the simplest and quickest way to fund a purchase.
 Like when you buy a mutual fund or indexed funds, or even invest in precious metals, you don't normally go out and get a loan, you simply purchase it directly.

 A direct purchase is very similar to a traditional all-cash real estate purchase, except all contracts must be vested in the name of your IRA and signed by IRAR Trust on behalf of your IRA.
 You also need to be aware of the rules on prohibited transactions and avoid buying from or transacting with any disqualified persons.